CORE

 How can I access the CORE source code to implement my own conformance checking tool?

-CDISC will provide details when the CORE source code is released as open-source on GitHub.
+The CORE source code has been released as open-source on GitHub.

 Will CDISC provide GitHub training when CORE is released as open-source as GitHub?